vkyo23/pgIRT/README.md

 Implementation includes binary, multinomial along with dynamic IRT models.
 The algorithm here is based on the procedure proposed by Goplerud (2019).
-This package also utilizes the parametric bootstrap method proposed by Lewis and Poole (2004) to estimate statistical uncertainty.
+This package also utilizes the parametric bootstrap method proposed by Lewis and Poole (2004) to estimate confidence interval.

 ## Installation